 PowerWood advocates being informed about high-ability and for besides meeting the intellectual needs to focus on the social and emotional needs of the more able child both in school and at home, with the goal of producing well-educated, self-confident, productive, happy and lifelong learners.

-More-able children, regardless of their talent area, age, ethnic region, or economic level, need your support too!
+More-able neurodiverse children, regardless of their talent area, age, ethnic region, or economic level, need our support too!

 Multilevel Emotion Regulation Theory (MERT) is a holistic theory developed by Simone de Hoogh.
 The theory explains how neurodiverse (young) individuals and parents of neurodiverse children can develop emotional regulation skills and direct their energy towards self-chosen goals, and contribute to society.